 Check tomato soil hydration daily, especially on hot days, and water thoroughly if needed.
 I check my tomatoes by inserting the entire length of my index finger into the soil.
 If the soil is dry at the tip of my finger or the first knuckle, I water.

 At the height of summer and on sunny days, the tomatoes in my raised beds get watered daily, even without checking.
 That’s just part of my routine on hot days.

 If the weather is cloudy, I assess the soil, and if it is rainy, I definitely let the rain water them for me.

 When tomato plants are large and growing in pots, I recommend that you water them until you see water beginning to seep out of the pot.

 How to Fertilize Tomatoes

-Tomatoes have a high demand for fertilizer because they grow so rapidly.
+Tomatoes have high fertilizer requirement because they grow so rapidly.
 Fertilize tomatoes weekly for maximum growth and fruit production.

 There are many tomato fertilizer options on the market.
 Look around and choose the one that works best for you and follow package directions.
 There are some slow release fertilizers and tomato fertilizer spikes that work well too.

-Tomatoes are one of the simplest garden vegetables to grow and a great place to start with the novice gardener — they can be grown virtually anywhere as long as there is enough sun in your growing space.
+Tomatoes are one of the simplest garden vegetables to grow and a great place to start for any garden.
+Tomato be grown virtually anywhere as long as there is enough sun in your growing space.

 And for the flavour they add to the kitchen table, they are definitely worth the effort!